AndreasKostler/scalawave/README.md

 # Peeling the Onion - Microservices One Layer at a Time

 ## Lession 1 - Familiarise yourself with the code base
+Have a read of [this](https://softwaremill.com/free-tagless-compared-how-not-to-commit-to-monad-too-early/).
+Adam does an awesome job of explaining the differences between `Free` and `TTFI` - better than I ever could.

 Have a look around the code base.
 There is are `eventstore`, `model`, `service', and `repository` patterns which contain the domain models and algebras and interpreter for different parts of the microsevice.
 It will be your job implementing most of them :)
 The unit tests should also give you a good indication of what we're trying to achieve in this workshop.